ssitu/ComfyUI_NestedNodeBuilder/README.md

 </details>
 <details>
   <summary><h3>2.
 Nesting the selected nodes</h3></summary>
-  Once the nodes are selected, <code>right click</code> on any of the selected nodes and select <code>Nest Selected Nodes</code> and choose a name that won't conflict with any other existing node.
+  After making a selection, <code>right click</code> on any of the selected nodes and select <code>Nest Selected Nodes</code> and choose a name that won't conflict with any other existing node.
 The selected nodes will be replaced with a new node that contains the selected nodes.
+You can also unnest the new node by right clicking on the node and clicking <code>Unnest</code>.
+The selected nodes may also be converted to an already existing nested node using the <code>Convert selected to Nested Node: &ltname&gt</code> option that appears if the selected nodes have a similar structure.
 </details>
 <details>
     <summary><h3>3.
 Creating a nested node from the node menu</h3></summary>